-For the station rendering (4), we found that the buffered node polygon already yields reasonable results, although with much potential for improvement.
+In the last step (4), we render the stations.
+This is trivial for nodes of degree 1 and 2, but more complicated in large stations with multiple lines.
+We found that the buffered node polygon already yields reasonable results here, although with much potential for improvement.
 We also experimented with rotating rectangles until the total sum of the deviations between each node front orientation and the orientation of the rectangle was minimized.
 Both approaches can be seen in Fig. 2.